soleraeus/42_Matt-Daemon/README.md

 It starts a daemon listening on port 4242 which logs every strings sent to it.
 Options allow you to start a more secure server on port 4343 using a hybrid encryption system: RSA for key exchange and AES256GCM for encrypted communication thereafter.
 This secure port enforces authentication and requires you to set a username and password.

 The valid options are :
- `-h` : Displace the help page
+ `-h` : Displace the help page<br>
- `-s` : Start a secure server on port 4343 in addition to the standard server running on port 4242 `-x` : Start the secure server on port 4343 only and do not start the standard one on port 4242.
-This option is not compatible with -s, only one of these options should be used.
+ `-s` : Start a secure server on port 4343 in addition to the standard server running on port 4242<br>
+ `-x` : Start the secure server on port 4343 only and do not start the standard one on port 4242.
+This option is not compatible with -s, only one of these options should be used.<br>

 ### Client execution